C# – Get and send JSON with HttpClient

 Stock VTSAX (MutualFund) = 107Code language: plaintext (plaintext)

-Here’s an example of serializing an object into JSON with Newtonsoft and then sending it with HttpClient:
+Here’s an example of serializing an object to JSON with Newtonsoft and then sending it with HttpClient:

 using Newtonsoft.Json;